 Applications can be made for a new license.
 The process for this is fairly lengthy, with the average time between application and local approval being at least two to three months.
 After local approval, the application is sent to the state for review and approval.
 Contact the Licensing Clerk to begin the process.

-The Commissioners have appointed a Local Authority to review all applications for approval and preside over public hearings on licensing matters.
-New License Applications require a public hearing.
+The Commissioners have appointed a Local Licensing Authority to review all applications for approval and preside over public hearings on licensing matters.
+New license applications require a public hearing.
 If approved at the public hearing, the application is forwarded to the state for review and approval.

 Applying for a Transfer of an Existing License

-Applications can be made for the Transfer of an Existing License.
+Applications can be made for the transfer of an existing license.
 This process is fairly lengthy with the average time between application and Local Approval being at least two months.
-After Local Approval, it is sent to the state for review and approval.
-The Applicant may apply for a Temporary Liquor License within 30 days of submitting the Transfer Application.=
+After Local Approval, the application is sent to the state for review and approval.
+The Applicant may apply for a Temporary Liquor License within 30 days of submitting the Transfer Application.

 Renewals of Licenses

-Approximately 90 days prior to expiration of licenses, the Colorado Department of Revenue will send Licensees a Renewal Form.
-This must be filed with the Local Authority (Boulder County) 45 days prior to expiration.
-Please do not send to the state.
+Approximately 90 days prior to expiration of licenses, the Colorado Department of Revenue will send licensees a renewal application form.
+The renewal application form must be filed with the Local Authority (Boulder County) at least 45 days prior to expiration.
+Please do not send the renewal application to the Colorado Department of Revenue.

-If you did not receive a Renewal Application from the state, you may obtain a Renewal Application Form DR 8400 (or DR 8401 for 3.2% beer) from the Department of Revenue Website
+If you did not receive a renewal application from the Colorado Department of Revenue, you may obtain a Renewal Application Form DR 8400 (or DR 8401 for fermented malt beverages) from the Colorado Department of Revenue website

-Fees payable to Colorado Department of Revenue are stated on Renewal Application.
-Fees due to Boulder County (Local Authority) are:
+Renewal fees payable to Colorado Department of Revenue are listed on the renewal application.
+View fees payable to Boulder County (Local Authority).

 Other Frequently Used Forms